yingyonghui/CommPath/README.md

 		object.2 = normal.obj,
 		select.ident = select.ident)
 ```
-Then we compare the differentially activated pathways and the cell-cell communication flow mediated by those pathways.
+Then we compare the differentially activated pathways and the cell-cell communication chain mediated by those pathways.
 ```
-# To compare differentially activated pathways and the involved receptors between the selected clusters of 2 CommPath objects
+# To compare differentially activated pathways and the involved receptors between the selected clusters in 2 CommPath objects
 pdf('pathPlot-compare.pdf',height=6,width=10)
 pathPlot.compare(object.1 = tumor.obj,
 		object.2 = normal.obj,